Wahomethegeek/qr-code-component/README.md

 ```

 ### Continued development
-I would love now to lear more about flexbox abd css grid by doing this I will cover so many projects improving in my skills.
+I would love now to lear more about flexbox and css grid by doing this I will cover so many projects improving in my skills.

 ## Author